drensin/YTWatchLaterAI/README.md

 *   **`hooks/`**:
     *   **`useAuth.js`**:
         *   Manages Firebase authentication state (login, logout, current user).
-        *   Communicates with `checkUserAuthorization` Cloud Function to verify application-level authorization and initial YouTube linkage status.
+        *   Communicates with `checkUserAuthorization` Cloud Function to verify application-level authorization, initial YouTube linkage status, and fetch a list of available AI models.
-        *   Provides state like `currentUser`, `isLoggedIn`, `isAuthorizedUser`, `isYouTubeLinkedByAuthCheck`, and handlers like `handleFirebaseLogin`, `handleFirebaseLogout`.
+        *   Provides state like `currentUser`, `isLoggedIn`, `isAuthorizedUser`, `isYouTubeLinkedByAuthCheck`, `availableModels`, and handlers like `handleFirebaseLogin`, `handleFirebaseLogout`.
     *   **`useYouTube.js`**:
         *   Manages all interactions related to YouTube data.
         *   Handles the OAuth 2.0 flow for connecting a YouTube account (initiating redirect to `handleYouTubeAuth` Cloud Function and processing the callback).